zalky/cues/README.md

                             :queue-meta #{:q/t :q/time}
                             :transient  true}))
 ```

+The default path for all queues is `"data/queues"` in your project
+root.

 The same options can be passed to queues that participate in a graph
 using the queue id: